 Why does my child need an orthodontist?

-An orthodontist has 2-3 years of specialized training beyond dental school to specifically diagnose and treat bite problems such as an underbite, overbite, cross-bite and crowded or crooked teeth.
+An orthodontist has 2-3 years of specialized training beyond dental school to specifically diagnose and treat bite problems such as underbite, overbite, cross-bite, and crowded or crooked teeth.
 He is a specialist at straightening teeth and ensuring proper function and aesthetics.

 Your regular dentist will advise you to see an orthodontist if he or she is concerned about your child’s teeth, but you may also make an appointment with us without a referral.

 If you have a concern that your child’s teeth are overcrowded, or that he or she has an overbite, underbite, crooked teeth, etc., we will be happy to schedule him or her for a free initial consultation and diagnosis.
 Call us to schedule a free consultation.
 More here @ https://cochranorthodontics.com/braces-san-antonio/

 Braces are made up of brackets, bands, wires, and spacers.
 These components are used as needed to correct your child’s teeth, by exerting continuous pressure on the teeth and slowly moving them into place.

 Brackets are small squares that are bonded directly to the front of each tooth with special dental glue.
 Brackets act like handles, holding the wires that move the teeth.
 The brackets can be made of stainless steel or tooth-colored material.
 Tooth-colored brackets are more cosmetically appealing but more expensive than stainless steel.

 Orthodontic bands are stainless steel and are cemented to teeth.
 They wrap around each tooth and provide an attachment for the wire.
 Some people have only brackets and no bands.